thiagosfsilva/CV_asciidocs/readme.md

-This is my academic CV, created using the AsciiiDoc language and the AsciiDoctor processor.
+This is my academic CV, created using the AsciiDoc language and the AsciiDoctor processor.

+Work in progress for now.